 All students – no matter their native language – stand to benefit from dual language immersion education.

-In dual language immersion, native Spanish or Mandarin speakers and native English speakers maintain and develop their first language while acquiring native-like communication and literacy skills in a second language.
+In dual language immersion, native Spanish or Mandarin Chinese speakers and native English speakers maintain and develop their first language while acquiring native-like communication and literacy skills in a second language.

-At Pine Street School, students have two teachers in the classroom, each working in English or Spanish/Mandarin in small groups, all day long.
+At Pine Street School, students have two teachers in the classroom, each working in English or Spanish/Mandarin Chinese in small groups, all day long.
 Academic content is taught and assessed in two languages over an extended period of time.

 About 50% of a student's day is in the target language, however, due to small group teaching and individualized learning plans, the rate of language learning is higher than a standard language immersion program.

 Due to the brain friendly, research based language teaching practices, children quickly begin to understand, learn new skills and take risks with language.

 Cindy holds a M.A. in International Education Development and Family Education from Teachers College, Columbia University.
 She has 4 years of teaching experience with both children and adults.